pietrocipriani/progetto-robotica/README.md

 # Robotics project

-Done by Pietro Cipriani, Alessio Zeni, Fabio Giovanazzi.
+Done by Pietro Cipriani, Alessio Zeni, Fabio Giovanazzi for the fall semester of 2023 as an assignment for the Fundamentals of Robotics course.

 ### Documentation